 You're at the last step!
 In this preparatory guide, you will find all the information you need to get ready for your first day at the Academy.
 Please read over this information carefully, so you don't miss anything important.
-Please note that to start the academy, you need to attend the installation session.
+Please note that to start the academy, you need to attend one Onboarding and Kick-off session which happens every Monday @ 4 PM.

 Applications (Visual Studio Code & Google Chrome)